jellevos/jellevos.github.io/_projects/depth_aware_arithmetization.md

 Given these two arithmetic circuits, we do not know which one is more performant in practice.
 We use HElib and fhegen to gather some preliminary results.
 For fhegen we used the OpenFHE model as it does not include rotations (we do not consider ciphertext packing).
 The results, when computed on an M1 CPU, are as follows: Circuit A takes 36.2 ms, circuit B takes 41.3 ms, circuit C takes 22.8 ms. Circuits A and C had a lower depth, which allowed the use of a smaller ring dimension.
 Moreover, circuit C had a lower cost than circuit A as it has fewer multiplications (and two multiplications are squarings).

-We are currently integrating these algorithms in the <a href="https://github.com/jellevos/oraqle">oraqle compiler</a> for secure computation, which we plan to release in April.
+~We are currently integrating these algorithms in the <a href="https://github.com/jellevos/oraqle">oraqle compiler</a> for secure computation, which we plan to release in April.~
+The oraqle compiler is available!
+Some of the early features are described in: https://eprint.iacr.org/2024/1409